wp-plugins/autoptimize/readme.txt

 Yes, most of the time, but there will always be exceptions.
 Although Autoptimize goes through great lengths to work with as many themes and plugins possible, there undoubtably are circumstances in which Autoptimize will not work to the full extent (full HTML, JS and CSS optimization).
 See "Troubleshooting" below for info on how to proceed if you encounter issues.

+= What is the use of deferring CSS? =

+CSS in general should go in the head of the document.
+Recently a.o.
+Google started promoting deferring non-essential CSS, while inlining those styles needed to build the page above the fold.
+This is especially important to render pages as quickly as possible on mobile devices.
+To implement this, you'll need to:

+* identify the essential CSS to style your average page (be strict, keep this as light a possible)
+* minimize that using one of the many online minimizing tools
+* wrap the minimized CSS between style-tags
+* wrap style-block between noptimize-tags (see above)
+* put the resulting CSS in the head of your page (should be in the header.php file of your theme)
+* check the option to defer CSS

+= How does CDN work? =

+Starting from version 1.7.0, CDN is activated upon entering the CDN blog root directory (e.g. http://cdn.example.net/wordpress/).
+If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS).

+If you want your uploaded images to be on the CDN as well, you can change the upload_url_path in your WordPress configuration (/wp-admin/options.php) to the target CDN upload directory (e.g. http://cdn.example.net/wordpress/wp-content/uploads/).
+Do take into consideration this only works for images uploaded from that point onwards, not for images that already were uploaded.
+Thanks to [BeautyPirate for the tip](http://wordpress.org/support/topic/please-don%c2%b4t-remove-cdn?replies=15#post-4720048)!

 = Does Autoptimize work with BuddyPress? =

 Based on feedback received from BuddyPress users, CSS and JS-Autoptimization do not seem to work correctly, leaving you with only HTML optimizations.
 I will look into this in the future and am happy to take hints or code-improvements the help with BuddyPress compatibility in the mean time.